 An IRA is an account set up at a financial institution that allows an individual to save for retirement with tax-free growth or on a tax-deferred basis.
-The three main types of IRAs each have different advantages:
+The 3 main types of IRAs each have different advantages:

-- Traditional IRA - You make contributions with money you may be able to deduct on your tax return, and any earnings can potentially grow tax-deferred until you withdraw them in retirement.1 Many retirees also find themselves in a lower tax bracket than they were in pre-retirement, so the tax-deferral means the money may be taxed at a lower rate.
+- Traditional IRA - You make contributions with money you may be able to deduct on your tax return, and any earnings can potentially grow tax-deferred until you withdraw them in retirement.1 Many retirees find themselves in a lower tax bracket than they were in pre-retirement, so the tax-deferral means the money may be taxed at a lower rate.

 - Roth IRA - You make contributions with money you've already paid taxes on (after-tax), and your money may potentially grow tax-free, with tax-free withdrawals in retirement, provided that certain conditions are met.2

-Whether you choose a Traditional or Roth IRA, the tax benefits allow your savings to potentially grow, or compound, more quickly than in a taxable account.
+Whether you choose a traditional or Roth IRA, the tax benefits allow your savings to potentially grow, or compound, more quickly than in a taxable account.
 Our Roth vs. Traditional IRA Calculator can help you determine an appropriate option.

 Why invest in an IRA?

 Many financial experts estimate that you may need up to 85% of your pre-retirement income in retirement.
 An employer-sponsored savings plan, such as a 401(k), might not be enough to accumulate the savings you need.
 Fortunately, you can contribute to both a 401(k) and an IRA.
 A Fidelity IRA can help you: